unoplatform/uno/doc/articles/create-an-app-vscode.md

     ![A screen showing how to choose template for the new app](Assets/quick-start/live-wizard-02-select-preset.png)

     > [!TIP]
-    > For a detailed overview of the Uno Platform project template wizard and all its options, see the [Template Wizard guide](xref:Uno.GettingStarted.UsingWizard).
+    > For a detailed overview of the Uno Platform project wizard and all its options, see the [Wizard guide](xref:Uno.GettingStarted.UsingWizard).

 1. Click the **Create** button on the top right corner, then click the **Copy** button

     ![A screen showing the dotnet new command to create the new app](Assets/quick-start/live-wizard-03-create-app.png)

 1. In your terminal, navigate to the folder that will contains your new app.
-1. Create a new project by pasting and executing the command that was previously generated in the App Wizard.
+1. Create a new project by pasting and executing the command that was previously generated in the Live Wizard.

 > [!IMPORTANT]
 > Apple targets cannot be built under Linux.
 If you are using Linux, you'll need to remove `ios` and `maccatalyst` from the `platforms` list.